Tre-Brooks/Projects/README.md

 # Projects
-Projects that have been done
+This repository is full of some projects that I have completed.